oVirt/infra-docs/docs/Phoenix_Lab/OpenShift.markdown

 =====================

 The ansible hosts file and playbooks are stored on the first Master.
-Playbooks are stored in /root/openshift-ansible and to update them run a "git pull" in this dir.
+Playbooks are stored in /root/openshift-ansible and to update them run a `git pull` in this dir.

 To perform maintenance tasks please follow the [official docs](https://docs.openshift.com/container-platform/3.9/install_config/install/advanced_install.html), testing them on Staging first.